AbdullahANoman/chef-recipe-client/README.md

 * There have chef card  List .

-* Chef Card List  And You View The Recipe Details For Every Chef .
+* Chef Card List You Can See The Recipe Details For Every Chef .

 * But you have login before to see the recipe details .
 You are new this website you have to register first then you can see the chef recipe details